-Setting this variable to TRUE forces an Oracle program to use the POSIX sockets and the protocol family PF\UNIX for inter-process communication.
-To ensure the use of the correct protocol family for inter-process communication, you must set the variable to the same value in both environments.
+The POSIX sockets provide a smarter handling of the hand-off mechanism, which is required for the support of the Database Resident Connection Pooling (DRCP) feature.
+To ensure the use of the correct protocol for inter-process communication in both program environments, you must set the variable to the same value in both the POSIX and the BS2000 program environment.

 - About Bequeath Protocol

 - About IPC Protocol Support

 - About TCP/IP Protocol Support

 - About TCP/IP with SSL Protocol

-- About Oracle Advanced Security